-- Collect, use, or disclose a SSN from an individual, unless: (i) required to do so under State or federal law, rules, or regulations, or the collection, use, or disclosure of the SSN is otherwise necessary for the performance of the Village's duties and responsibilities; (ii) the need and purpose for the SSN is documented before collection of the SSN; and (iii) the SSN collected is relevant to the documented need and purpose. - 2.
-Require an individual to use his or her SSN to access an Internet website. - 3.
-Use the SSN for any purpose other than the purpose for which it was collected.

-The prohibitions in paragraph (b) above do not apply in the following circumstances:
+- (b) Except as otherwise provided in this Act, beginning July 1, 2010, no person or State or local government agency may do any of the following: - (1) Collect, use, or disclose a social security number from an individual unless (i) required to do so under State or federal law, rule, or regulations, or the collection, use, or disclosure of the social security number is otherwise necessary for the performance of' that agency's duties and responsibilities: (ii) the need and purpose the social security number is documented before the collection of the social security number: and (iii) the social security number collected is relevant to the documented need and purpose. - (2) Require an individual to use his or her social security number to access an Internet website. - (3) Use the social security number for any purpose other than the purpose for which it was collected. - (c) The prohibitions in subsection (b) do not apply in the following circumstances: - (1) The disclosure of social security numbers to agents, employees, contractors, or subcontractors of a governmental entity or disclosure by a governmental entity to another governmental entity or its agents, employees, contractors, or subcontractors if disclosure is necessary m order for the entity to perform its duties and responsibilities; and, if disclosing to a contractor or subcontractor, prior to such disclosure, the governmental entity must first receive from the contractor or subcontractor a copy of the contractor1s or subcontractor's policy that sets forth how the requirements imposed under this Act on a governmental entity to protect an individual's social security number will be achieved. - (2) The disclosure of social security numbers pursuant to a court order, warrant, or subpoena.

-- 1. The disclosure of SSNs to agents, employees, contractors, or subcontractors of a governmental entity or disclosure by a governmental entity to another governmental entity or its agents, employees, contractors, or subcontractors if disclosure is necessary in order for the entity to perform its duties and responsibilities; and, if disclosing to a contractor or subcontractor, prior to such disclosure, the governmental entity first receives from the contractor or subcontractor a copy of the contractor's or subcontractor's policy that sets forth how the requirements imposed under this Act on a governmental entity to protect an individual's SSN will be achieved. - 2.
-The disclosure of SSNs pursuant to a court order, warrant, or subpoena. - 3.
-The collection, use, or disclosure of SSNs in order to ensure the safety of: State and local government employees; persons committed to correctional facilities, local jails, and other law-enforcement facilities or retention centers; wards of the State; and all persons working in or visiting a State or local government agency facility. - 4.
-The collection, use, or disclosure of SSNs for internal verification or administrative purposes. - 5.
-The disclosure of SSNs by a State agency to the Village for the collection of delinquent child support or of any State debt or to the Village to assist with an investigation or the prevention of fraud. - 6.
-The collection or use of SSNs to investigate or prevent fraud, to conduct background checks, to collect a debt, to obtain a credit report from a consumer reporting agency under the federal Fair Credit Reporting Act, to undertake any permissible purpose that is enumerated under the federal Gramm Leach Bliley Act, or to locate a missing person, a lost relative, or a person who is due a benefit, such as a pension benefit or an unclaimed property benefit.
+- (3) The collection, use, or disclosure of social security numbers in order to ensure the safety of: State and local government employees; persons committed to correctional facilities, local jails, and other law-enforcement facilities or retention centers; wards of the State; and all persons working in or visiting a State or local government agency facility. - (4) The collection, use, or disclosure of social security numbers for internal verification or administrative purposes. - (5) The disclosure of social security numbers by a State agency to any entity for the collection of delinquent child support or of any State debt or to a governmental agency to assist with an investigation or the prevention of fraud. - (6) The collection or use of social security numbers to investigate or prevent fraud, to conduct background checks, to collect a debt, to obtain a credit report from a consumer reporting agency under the federal Fair Credit Reporting Act, to undertake any permissible purpose that is enumerated under the federal Gramm Leach Bliley Act, or to locate a missing person, a lost relative, or a person who is due a benefit, such as a pension benefit or an unclaimed property benefit. - (d) If any State or local government agency has adopted standards for the collection, use, or disclosure of social security numbers that are stricter than the standards under this Act with respect to the protection of those social security numbers, then, in the event of any conflict with the provisions of this Act, the stricter standards adopted by the State or local government agency shall control.